ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-07-28-Exploring-My-Tinder-Data.md

 type: insights
 ---

-In an earlier post, [I looked at the raw stats](https://rian-van-den-ander.github.io/9-Months-Tinder-Amsterdam/) of my Tinder for the first 9 months in Amsterdam.
-In this post, I'll show my attempt at finding any patterns or useful real-world conclusions from my data.
+I’ve been in Amsterdam for 9 months now, and have used Tinder as a way both to date and to have an interesting social life.
+In this post, I'll show my attempt at finding any patterns or useful real-world conclusions from my Tinder data.
 I do find one unexpected correlation, as well as an interesting personal insight.

 **Constants, assumptions:**
 * I spent these 9 months almost entirely in Amsterdam.
 On weekends away and my one week holiday, I barely used Tinder.